 Main Article Content

-Objectives: The present study aimed to determine whether the expression level and genetic polymorphism scavenger receptor class B type 1 (SRB1) rs5888 may be used as biological markers in type 2 diabetes mellitus (T2DM).
-Methods: A total of 600 individuals, including 300 T2DM and 300 healthy individuals, were enrolled in the study from April 2016 to April 2017.
-Blood samples were collected from each T2DM and healthy individual.
+Objectives: This study aimed to determine whether the expression level and genetic polymorphism scavenger receptor class B type 1 (SCARB1) rs5888 may be used as biological markers in type 2 diabetes mellitus (T2DM).
+Methods: This case-control study was conducted at King George’s Medical University, Lucknow, India, from September 2018 to December 2019.
+Blood samples were collected from each individual with T2DM and each healthy individual.
 Total proteins were determined using western blot analysis.
-Also, restriction fragment length polymorphism (RFLP) analysis was achieved to detect the incidence of genetic polymorphisms.
-Results: Western blot analysis results revealed that the protein expression of SRB1 was significantly decreased in T2DM of SRB1 CC variant as compared with controls.
-The genotype distribution and the allelic frequencies for the SRB1 polymorphism were significantly different than T2DM and controls.
-CC genotype of the SRB1 polymorphism showed a potential association with the incidence of T2DM (OR =1.19, 95% CI 0.63 - 2.25, P=0.577).
-Conclusions: The expression levels and genetic polymorphisms of SRB1 CC variant may be potential biomarkers for the occurrence of T2DM.
+Additionally, restriction fragment length polymorphism analysis was achieved to detect the incidence of genetic polymorphisms.
+Results: A total of 600 individuals, including 300 individuals with T2DM and 300 healthy individuals, were enrolled in the study.
+Western blot analysis results revealed that the protein expression of SRB1 was significantly decreased in T2DM of SCARB1 CC variant when compared with controls (P = 0.007).
+The genotype distribution and the allelic frequencies for the SRB1 polymorphism were significantly different between T2DM and controls (P = 0.03).
+The CC genotype of the SCARB1 polymorphism showed a potential association with the incidence of T2DM (odds ratio = 1.19, 95% confidence interval = 0.63–2.25; P = 0.577).
+Conclusion: The expression levels and genetic polymorphisms of the SCARB1 CC variant may be potential biomarkers for the occurrence of T2DM.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.